This is a bugfix release, fixing recently discovered bugs in the previous MySQL Cluster NDB 6.3 release.

 mysqld executes DROP

-, it checks for these files and removes them
+DATABASE, it checks for these files and removes them

 if there are no corresponding table definitions for them found

-in NDBCLUSTER
+in NDBCLUSTER.

 (Bug#44529)

-Creating an NDB
+Creating an NDB table with an

 excessive number of large BIT